typedb/typedb/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 * the `person` entity has a number of attributes to describe aspects of them, such as their name, age, dates of birth and death, gender and a URL to a picture of them (if one exists).
 Those attributes are all expressed as strings, except for the age, which is of datatype long.
 * there are two relations that a `person` can participate in: `marriage` and `parentship`
 * the person can play different roles in those relations, as a spouse (`spouse1` or `spouse2` - we aren't assigning them by gender to be husband or wife) and as a `parent` or `child` (again, we are not assigning a gender such as mother or father).
-* the `marriage` relation has a attribute, which is a URL to a wedding picture, if one exists.
+* the `marriage` relation has an attribute, which is a URL to a wedding picture, if one exists.

 ### The Data